 There are many changes that we are making to the landing page all at once in order to try and come up with the best page that we can overall.
 With this type of testing, we are not interested in how each part of the page impacts the overall conversion rate; we simply want to improve the overall experience and thus increase the overall conversion rate.

-We call this testing iterative because it is focused on the individual elements of a page and multiple versions (iterations) of those elements.
+We call this type of landing page testing iterative because it is focused on the individual elements of a page and multiple versions (iterations) of those elements.
 It involves testing elements such as call to action titles, heroshots, form buttons, form size, body text, etc.

 These types of tests can be run as an A/B split tests or Multivariate tests (MVT).
 Usually this decision comes down to the amount of traffic you have to start with and if you want to test how different combinations of elements work together.